Codingologist/Pokemon_CTP_Project_2024/README.md

 UPDATE DASHBOARD

+10/20/2024 Carmen:
+Started on version 1 mock-up of front-end design for Pokedex using HTML & CSS.
+Looking into how to incorporate JavaScript and AI integration to code.

 9/23/2024 Femi:
 Found a way to derive a Python script, who's goal was to web scrap Pokemon images from Google images.
 At this time, the script has web-scrapped over 40,000 + images.
 This is good so far, and once fed to our model should make it more accurate.
 Lastly, the aim is web scrap over 100k + images, within a reasonable time frame, to improve the robustness of our model!